 Career Definition for an Emergency Room Nurse

 Emergency room (ER) nurses provide first assessments and treatments to patients experiencing medical crisis.
 Emergency room nursing requires quick and flexible responses to patients with serious illness and trauma, backed with extensive medical knowledge.
 Though ER nurses typically work alongside medical doctors, they must also be able to work independently and take leadership roles when necessary.
-ER nurses might also work in other fields of nursing, including home-care, geriatric care; they could also provide medical services in businesses and schools and supervise other nurses.

 |Education||Bachelor's degree in nursing, specific ER certifications optional|